Oseremhen/Pymaceuticals_Inc_Analysis/README.md

 The purpose of this study was to compare the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens.

 Analysis created:
-Using Matplotlib and Pandas to generate the following;
+Using Matplotlib and Pandas on jupyter notbook, generate the following;

 A summary table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for all drug regimen used.